Parking chair: Criticism

 Most dense residential urban streets do not have enough parking spaces to accommodate the number of drivers who desire them.
 When residents use parking chairs to claim spaces, they reduce the parking available to other drivers, by removing the efficiency that first-come, first-served public parking normally provides.
 Furthermore, guest and work vehicles are discouraged from using available spaces when needed out of fear of retribution.
-Many citizens cite that despite the existing law prohibiting space savers' use after 48 hours after a declared snow emergency, residents still use them without penalty.
 This means that public property is being illegally claimed by an individual for their own private use.

-Disorderly behavior and vandalism
+Disorderly behavior, vandalism, and violence

 In Chicago, people who call "dibs" on a parking spot have been reported for vandalizing vehicles parked where they called "dibs".
 The most common form of retaliation is slashed tires, followed by broken car windows, cars keyed or dented, and broken mirrors.
 Other forms of documented retaliation include broken windshields, spray painting the car, and severing the car's brake line.
 An NPR investigation found that among 64 police reports for dibs-related vandalism after three big snowstorms, just one resulted in an arrest.

 Victims often say a parking chair was not in the spot at the time they parked, or that they were unaware of Chicago's "dibs" practices.
 Sometimes the vandalism takes place when the victim parked for just a few minutes.
-For example, one police report states, “Victim related that he parked his vehicle down the street from Acero Elementary to get his child into school.
+For example, one police report states, "Victim related that he parked his vehicle down the street from Acero Elementary to get his child into school.
 He moved some boxes that someone had put there after shoveling out a parking space.
 Victim stated that he had every intention of putting them back after dropping off his child.
-Unknown offender had spray painted the door handles and rear license plate.”
+Unknown offender had spray painted the door handles and rear license plate."

 Even in cities where parking chairs are generally tolerated, such as Pittsburgh, local police make it clear that public street parking cannot legally be reserved.
 Citizens are explicitly discouraged from using objects to block parking spaces.
 Because parking chairs are considered abandoned furniture, they may be removed at any time.
 It is common for municipalities to forcibly remove the offending objects from time to time.

+Some disputes over parking savers have resulted in physical altercations, and at least one has resulted in a stabbing.